nboltralik/Fractus/README.md

 * run -> *exequor* (to execute)

 #### Comments
 A single exclamation point symbolizes the Boolean NOT.
-Two exclamation points is a double negative which confuses the interpreter.
+Two exclamation points would be NOT NOT, which is a double negative, and that confuses the interpreter.
 It chooses to ignore what it does not understand and thus comments are created.

     !!
 This is a comment